 From the right angles, this car is still a lot more crisp and edgy than the bloated bulge-mobiles of my mind.
 Hardly like the rather brilliant knife-edged 1967, but not without enough interest to keep me walking around and looking longer than I’d have expected.
 But then it was a rather exceptionally hot day; one whose effect could well work either way.

 The Eldo’s interior obviously shows effects of the twin evils of safety regs and bean counting.
 But on the other hand, like the rest of this ’72, it’s fairly clean and toned down compared to bordello Biarritz’ to come.
 The color combo is surprisingly less offensive that I might expect.
 Try getting a green and white interior nowadays!

 Of course, there are some challenging details, like these two charming fillips.
-Let’s just say interior decor of these period will not go down in history favorably.
+Let’s just say interior decor of this period will not go down in history favorably.
 Modernism is dead; now what do we do?
-It was a painful era; shag carpeting, heavy dark furniture, harvest gold appliances, and doo-hickies like these everywhere.
+It was a painful era; shag carpeting, heavy dark furniture, harvest gold appliances, and doohickeys like these everywhere.

 So I’ve confessed my Deadly Sin, having been sucked in to the Eldorado convertible’s magic, at least a little.
 Who can resist?
 The really big car may have crumbled under the weight of its own excess, but what a way to go (just not too quickly please; we haven’t touched on its wallowy handling and so-so brakes).
 But there was plenty of compensation: the 1972 Fleetwood Eldorado Convertible cost $7546 new, which equals $40,000 in today’s money.
 It really was The Exceptional Era.
 And what an ending.